Stretching Your Athletic Program's Available Funds

 It is the "boards" responsibility to be innovative and explore solutions to ease the strain on the families that participate in the program while ensuring they have the proper access to practice fields and equipment for training and games.

 There are a few things youth programs can consider when purchasing equipment to save money.

 The first thing to consider is to go in with other youth programs on your purchases.
 What I mean by that is to consider buying equipment with other youth teams.
 If you are buying a hitting net for the baseball program, consider splitting it with the softball program.
 This will work for soft toss machines, hitting tees, field drags, and radar guns.
 These are small items that can be shared amongst programs as they are designed to be used for baseball and softball.

 Big-ticket purchases such as pitching machines can also be shared.
 Many of the top of the line pitching machines are now being made as combination pitching machines.
 This means they can throw both baseballs and softballs with simple adjustments to the machine.
-Purchasing a top of the line JUGS, ATEC, First Pitch type of machine that comes as combination can be a little more costly, however it is being split between two programs.
-This will make the purchase more cost effective in the end.
+Purchasing a top of the line JUGS, ATEC, First Pitch type of machine that comes as a combination machine can be a little more costly, however, it is being split between two programs.
+This will make the purchase more cost-effective in the end.

 Talk to other area coaches about a "timeshare" situation on some of the more costly items like batting cages and field equipment.
 Even if they may be adversaries on the field, they can be allies off of it.
 They are facing the same challenges as you, and partnerships of convenience can benefit you both.